 MSU Extension offers training programs in floral design to residents of the Mississippi Gulf Coast region.
 Dr. Jim DelPrince is the lead specialist in this program and offers workshops and demonstrations at our Popps Ferry Road location.
 His graduate degrees are in Agricultural and Extension Education and he has been involved in the floral industry since 1979.
 The MSU Extension Floral Design program is divided into the following four groups aiding amateurs, professionals and growers to learn and achieve.
 Choose which group is right for you.

+Our short duration workshops (usually two hours) are offered monthly with appeal to those who want to create a beautiful floral design to keep or give to a friend.
+No experience is necessary.
 The root word of the term amateur is the Latin word amat which translates as “love”.
 Floral enthusiasts are amateurs in the true sense, those who love flowers.
 Our short duration workshops (usually two hours) are offered monthly with appeal to those who want to create a beautiful floral design to keep or give to a friend.

 Professional floristry requires adept usage of updated mechanics and techniques in order to maintain consumer appeal.
 Professional floristry is a creative industry, but must use sound business practices in order to generate revenue and profits.

 Mississippi’s climate allows for the production of unusual plant materials.
 While some of our plants and flowers may seem mundane, they are exotic in the eyes of those far from our state’s borders.
-This program markets Mississippi-grown/produced floral materials and related in floral design demonstrations titled Beautiful Things From Mississippi.
+This program spotlights Mississippi-grown/produced floral materials and related in floral design demonstrations titled Beautiful Things From Mississippi.

 Class registration can be paid by credit card or check.

 Payment holds a seat in each workshop; first come, first served.

 Refunds cannot be made once registration is completed.